-What if I get symptoms of Covid-19 while I am in Bristol?
+What if I get COVID or symptoms of Covid-19 while I am in Bristol?

 What happens if I have to self-isolate while I am in Bristol?

 You must stay in your accommodation and self-isolate.
 If you are staying in a school residence you may be asked to change your room.
 You can order food on-line and we will make sure it is delivered to your room.
-If you are with a homestay family, our homestay families have said if you are self-isolating, they will endeavor to look after you, and if this is not possible, then we will provide suitable alternative accommodation.
-Homestay families will provide you with food for your lunch (+ £5.00 per day).
+If you are with a homestay family and self-isolating, they will look after you.
+If this is not possible, then we will provide suitable alternative accommodation.
+Homestay families will provide food for your lunch (+ £5.00 per day).

 During self-isolation, you can join your normal class on-line every day.

-What if I want to cancel my course at the last minute?
+What if I want to cancel my course before I arrive?

-What if I want to go home early?
+What if I choose to stop my course early?

 Do I need insurance?

-We strongly recommend that you take out Student Travel Insurance before you come to the UK.
-Insurance should cover the loss of your fees and flights in case of cancellation or curtailment (shortening your course, remember our tuition fees are non-refundable as per our terms and conditions), medical expenses, personal injury, personal liability, overseas legal expenses and the loss of personal belongings and money.
+Please remember that as per our terms and conditions, our tuition fees are generally non-refundable, so we strongly recommend that you take out Student Travel Insurance before you come to the UK.
+Insurance should cover the loss of your fees and flights in case of cancellation or curtailment (shortening your course), medical expenses, personal injury, personal liability, overseas legal expenses and the loss of personal belongings and money.

-How many other students will there be in the school?
+How many other students will be studying with me the?
 Where will they come from?

-Since reopening on August 3rd, we have had students from the following countries: Belgium, Brazil, Czech Republic, France, Germany, Hungary, Italy, Japan, Kuwait, Netherlands, Peru, Poland, Russia, Saudi Arabia, Slovenia, South Korea, Spain, Switzerland and Turkey.
+Since reopening on August 3rd, 2020, we have welcomed students from the following countries: Belgium, Brazil, Czech Republic, France, Germany, Hungary, Italy, Japan, Kuwait, Netherlands, Peru, Poland, Russia, Saudi Arabia, Slovenia, South Korea, Spain, Switzerland and Turkey.

-Advice and expectations are based on current UK government guidance (14/1/21).
-If this changes, we will advise staff and students and update this policy document.
+Advice and expectations are based on current UK government guidance (01/4/21).